ethereum/go-ethereum/docs/_getting-started/index.md

 **step 2:** Accept request in your Clef terminal.

-After running in step 1 command, Clef will prompt you to approve the transaction, and when you do, it will ask you for the password for the account you are sending the ETH from; if the password is correct, Geth proceeds with the transaction.
+Clef will prompt you to approve the transaction, and when you do, it will ask you for the password for the account you are sending the ETH from; if the password is correct, Geth proceeds with the transaction.

 ```terminal
 --------- Transaction request-------------